u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/livechat.rst

 .. image:: livechat/leave-channel.png
    :align: center
-   :alt: View of a channel form and the option to join a channel for Odoo Live Chat.
+   :alt: View of a channel form and the option to join a channel for Thrive Bureau ERP Live Chat.

 .. important::
-   *Operators* that do not show any activity in Odoo for more than thirty minutes will be considered disconnected, and subsequently removed from the channel.
+   *Operators* that do not show any activity in Thrive Bureau ERP for more than thirty minutes will be considered disconnected, and subsequently removed from the channel.

 Manage live chat requests